-So taking these one by one, the mid-infancy onset, the epilepsy begins mostly in the first year of life between 3 and 15 months.
-But in most children, seizures aren’t the first manifestation and many have developmental delay beforehand.
-Sometimes it’s irritability, vomiting, failure to thrive and there are movement disorder, and sometimes these symptoms have been significant enough that a child had a long period of hospitalisation even before seizures start.
+So taking this one by one, the mid-infancy onset, the epilepsy begins mostly in the first year of life between 3 and 15 months.
+But in most children, seizures aren’t the first manifestation and many have developmental delays beforehand.
+Sometimes it’s irritability, vomiting, failure to thrive and there is a movement disorder, and sometimes these symptoms have been significant enough that a child had a long period of hospitalisation even before seizures start.
 In others, the symptoms before seizures are milder and they’ve been relatively well.

 As far as the childhood onset phenotype goes, again, there’s usually no family history.
 Seizures begin in or after the second year of life and the types of epilepsy really are very variable.
-The number of children have a generalised epilepsy and they – and then the epilepsy usually starts around the age of 1 or 2 and many children have a focal epilepsy often beginning later than that although they can begin in the second year of life.
+The number of children has generalised epilepsy and then epilepsy usually starts around the age of 1 or 2 and many children have focal epilepsy often beginning later than that although they can begin in the second year of life.

-Again, treatment response is quite variable with no real – no one drug being reported to be significantly better than others, a proportion do become seizure-free.
-The benefits most frequently reported with non sodium channel blocking drugs, again, unsurprisingly given it’s a loss of function phenotype and some have a frank exacerbations with sodium channel blockers.
-But again, there are occasional reports of benefit and we don’t really understand how that comes about whether it’s a some kind of compensation mechanism going on where other sodium channels might be overactive to compensate for the loss is one theory as to why that might happen.
+Again, treatment response is quite variable with no real – no one drug being reported to be significantly better than others, a proportion does become seizure-free.
+The benefits most frequently reported with non-sodium channel blocking drugs, again, unsurprisingly given it’s a loss of function phenotype and some have a frank exacerbation with sodium channel blockers.
+But again, there are occasional reports of benefit and we don’t really understand how that comes about whether it’s some kind of compensation mechanism going on where other sodium channels might be overactive to compensate for the loss is one theory as to why that might happen.

 In the long-term development and other symptoms really mirror that of the other phenotypes that I have already spoken about and one thing I haven’t actually really mentioned with the loss of function phenotype and the – some of the gain of function phenotypes behaviour and sleep can be very problematic at times.